Realxeng/flex/README.md

 # FLEX Discord Bot
 A Discord Bot aimed to help the flight sim community by providing various information for flight simulation.
 This project mainly focuses on VATSIM and X-Plane pilot community.
-Hence, thats is also where most of the information provided is retrieved from.
+Hence, the functions provided are mainly targeted to VATSIM and X-Plane users.

-For budgeting purposes, FLEX Bot is built to run in Cloudflare Worker and Firebase Firestore platform, both running the free license.
+FLEX Bot is built to run in Cloudflare Worker and Firebase Firestore platform, running the free license.
+As of right now, the bot are only meant to track up to 50 people in parallel, limited by the Cloudflare Worker free license.

+For more information visit https://realxeng.github.io/FLEX/

 ## API Used
 - X-Plane Scenery Gateway (https://gateway.x-plane.com/apiv1/)